 Best for: Midsize and enterprise companies, marketing and creative agencies.

-Jira has branded itself as the project management platform for agile teams.
-It’s tailored towards the needs of software companies.
+Jira is tailored towards the needs of software companies.
 Jira provides you with Scrum and Kanban boards in order to boost agile processes with visibility and fast delivery.
 It also offers agile reporting with out-of-the-box templates and roadmap planning to track and schedule work across teams and projects.

 Pros: Teams can set customizable workflows according to their needs.
 Jira integrates with developer tools, which means it can easily blend in your processes.
 Unlike Scoro, there is a cloud and self-hosted option, so it can match your particular security needs.
 Jira also has an integration with Hubstaff for handling your time tracking and invoicing needs.